phelim-h/encord-agents/README.md

 **Key features:**

-1. ⚡**Easy**: Multiple template agents to be adapted and hosted via GCP, own infra, or cloud.
+1. ⚡ **Easy**: Multiple template agents to be adapted and hosted via GCP, own infra, or cloud.
 2. ⏩ **Convenient**: The library conveniently loads data via the [Encord SDK][encord_sdk] upon request.
-3. 👨‍💻 **Focus**: With essential resources readily available, you can focus on what matters.
+3. 👨‍💻 **Focused**: With essential resources readily available, you can focus on what matters.
 Create agents with pre-existing (or custom) dependencies for loading labels and data.
 4. 🤏 **Slim**: the library is slim at it's `core` and should not conflict with the dependencies of most projects.

 > 💡 For the full documentation and end-to-end examples, please see [here][docs-url].